Disorderly Persons Offense Charges Lawyer in New Jersey

 What Is a Disorderly Persons Offense?

-Is a Disorderly Persons Offense Considered a Criminal Offense?
+Is a Disorderly Persons Offense Considered a Criminal Offense in New Jersey?

 In New Jersey, a “disorderly persons offense” is the term used to describe a misdemeanor.
 More serious felony offenses are described as “indictable offenses.”

 Can You Get Jail Time for a Disorderly Persons Offense?

 Do not let anyone tell you that being charged with a disorderly persons offense is no big deal.
 Even a petty disorderly persons offense conviction can result in jail time.
 When facing a charge like this, you should know that: